Learn To Skate Classes with Central Iowa FSC

 We also offer a Bridge Program for advanced skaters.
 Click here for more information.

 Reserve your skater's spot in a class today!
-Register online here:
+Register for Figure Skating and Hockey online here:

 Saturdays: 3:00 - 4:00 PM